 Waitresses are old-school.
 They neither introduce themselves by name nor offer the provenance of daily specials.
 By the second time I visited, I had earned the moniker “Hon’.”
 Square-meals eaters who appreciate genuine retro ambience without a jot of fashion will see the Variety as a rare gem.

 Ribeye steaks are a house specialty, available in sizes from 10 to 20 ounces.
 The meat is choice, not prime (in the $20 range, not $50), aged enough to resonate with deep mineral potency, fork-tender, and full flavored.
 Satisfying beef!
 On the side comes either a huge, fluffy-centered baked potato or from-scratch French fries along with a few spongy hushpuppies.

 The seafood menu is broad and inviting.
-I’ve enjoyed she-crab soup vibrant with spice and loaded with sweet meat, sparkling oysters on the half-shell, a plate-wide grilled salmon steak that was velvet-soft inside with crisp, caramelized edges, and a whole flounder with fine, flaky flesh.
+I’ve enjoyed she-crab soup vibrant with spice and loaded with sweet meat and oyster stew that balances buttery and oceanic — less about comfort and more like a thrilling nautical embrace.
+Oysters come sparkling on the half-shell; a plate-wide grilled salmon steak is velvet-soft inside with crisp, caramelized edges; whole flounder boasts fine, flaky flesh.
 A medley of seafood can be had on the “King Fisherman’s Platter,” which runs about $22 at dinner and half that at lunch.
-(Lunch service is discontinued during summer months).
+(Lunch service is discontinued during summer months.)

-(Please pardon digital noise in some of the interior photos.
-It is dark enough inside the Variety that most were shot at ISO 50,000.)
+Note: Please pardon digital noise in some of the interior photos.
+It is dark enough inside the Variety that many were shot at ISO 50,000.